bzbyte/ethlaunch/README.md

+# Manual invocation of the ETH Engine API for testing CL integration

 # Prerequisites

 This tool assumes geth and bootnode executables are present in $PATH .
 If not, then follow the below commands to install: